HillJustin/HillJustin.github.io/publications/index.md

 * *Police Brutality: A Study of Police Culture in the US*, by Steve Martinot (Xlibris US, 2024) in *Socialism and Democracy*, Forthcoming [2026].

-* *The Palestine Laboratory: How Israel Exports the Technology of Occupation Around the World,* by Antony Loewenstein (New York: Verso Books, 2024) in *Janus Unbound: Journal of Critical Studies*, Vol. 4, no. 2, July 2025.
+* [*The Palestine Laboratory: How Israel Exports the Technology of Occupation Around the World,*](/assets/pdfs/hillj-palestine-laboratory.pdf) by Antony Loewenstein (New York: Verso Books, 2024) in *Janus Unbound: Journal of Critical Studies*, Vol. 4, no. 2, July 2025, 146-52.
 Dedicated to Margaret Kay-Alana Calhoun Turner.

 <br>

 ## Interviews

-* "Peri-Phenomenology as Meta-Ethical Ground: In Conversation with Ed Casey on Interembodiment and Immanent, Inside-Out Affect." *Radical Philosophy Hour*, Radical Philosophy Association, Online, Forthcoming [September 19, 2025].
+* "Peri-Phenomenology as Meta-Ethical Ground: In Conversation with Ed Casey on Method, Eidetics/Knowing, Commitment, Interembodiment, Multiplicity as the Univocity of Being, and Immanent, Inside-Out Affect." *Radical Philosophy Hour*, Radical Philosophy Association, Online, Forthcoming [September 25, 2025].

 <br>